intcyoacreator/intcyoacreator.github.io/README.md

   (might implement this using recursion)
 - [ ] A section in the Creator where you can check for the contrast of your styling, and it lists all occurrences of bad contrast
+- [ ] The Points Bar is glitching in the Creator, as the main content doesn't realize that it's there

 ## Issues / Errors